12 Days

 The trek begins the next day from Lho to Samagaon.
 It takes around 4-5 hours to reach Samgaon.
 You’ll maintain your pace while trekking, and you’ll only be ascending by 350m this day.
 The trek is easy and enjoyable, as you’ll catch beautiful sights from the mountainous range.

 You’ll trek alongside the Budhi Gandaki River and finally reach Shyala village.
-Shyala village is a small settlement surrounded by towering Himalayan Peaks and is rich in nature and agricultural fields.
+Shyala village is a small settlement surrounded by towering Himalayan Peaks and rich in natural beauty and agricultural fields.
 This place offers scenic views of the surrounding mountains, including Mt.
 Manaslu.
 From there, we’ll walk along the trails and finally reach Samagaon, where we’ll spend our night.

 Breakfast, Lunch, Dinner